2024 Solar Incentives Guide for Corinth, TX - Tax Credits & Rebates

 Curious how the ITC might apply to your specific situation?
 Get in touch with your local Corinth solar panel installation expert to get more information.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-With the new provisions, solar installation projects begun after January 1, 2022, and finished by December 31, 2032, can qualify for a 30% tax credit.
-The amount of the credit will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-Beginning in 2023, it will also be easier to obtain credits for energy storage systems under this new program.
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can apply for a credit equal to 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to claim credits for energy storage systems with the new act.

 Click here to learn more about the new Inflation Reduction Act.
-The easiest way to fully understand how the new Clean Energy Credit might apply to you is to reach out to your local Corinth solar panel installation expert with your questions.
+To fully understand how the new Clean Energy Credit will apply to you, talk to your local Corinth solar installation company.

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-Similar to federal incentives, these may include rebates, tax credits and more.
-Some incentives are ongoing, while others might only be available for a limited time.
-These incentives may be provided by the Texas government, or by your county or municipality.
+Some solar incentives are often also offered at the local or state level.
+As with federal incentives, these can include rebates, tax credits and more.
+These incentives may be given out by the Texas government, or by your county or municipality.
+Some are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Corinth